 The planning team should create backup plans for all crisis scenarios and implement any common sense solutions immediately.
 If it is possible for some or all of your employees to work remotely, you might consider updating any relevant technology to make that transition as smooth as possible.

 For example, transfer some of your workflow to the cloud and get your team trained on remote project management software if they aren’t already.
-You might also consider implementing or upgrading your emergency mass communication software so you can keep your team apprised of every relevant business decision, no matter where they might be located around the world.
+You might also consider implementing or upgrading your critical communications system so you can keep your team apprised of every relevant business decision, no matter where they might be located around the world.

 Supply chains are likely to be negatively impacted by many types of disasters, so it makes sense to update contracts with your suppliers and include a crisis clause that specifies what will happen in case of crisis.
 You might want to consider diversifying your suppliers, so that if a crisis hits one region, your business can keep running by leaning on other suppliers.
 Consider ways to pivot your business, such as increasing online or curbside sales.
 You can prepare for a lockdown scenario by updating your website and marketing your delivery services, if relevant.